Ukraine's tech diaspora races to mobilize Silicon Valley in war with Russia

 Ukrainian cyber resistance group targets Russian power grid, railways

-(Reporting by Paresh Dave and Jeffrey Dastin; Additional reporting by Elizabeth Culliford and Sheila Dang; Editing by Kenneth Li, Peter Henderson and Edwina Gibbs)
+(Reporting by Paresh Dave and Jeffrey Dastin; Additional reporting by Elizabeth Culliford and Sheila Dang; Editing by Kenneth Li, Peter Henderson, Edwina Gibbs and Leslie Adler)

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))